 The monuments themselves are testament to the changing attitude among Russian society towards the life and reign of Nicholas II.

-Large soft cover format, full colour covers, 170 pages, 200 black and white photos.
+Large soft cover format, full colour covers, 200 pages, richly illustrated with black and white photos.

-Available from the Royal Russia Bookshop late July 2018
+Available from the Royal Russia Bookshop in 2019

 © Paul Gilbert @ Royal Russia.
 21 June 2018